RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 It provides an incentive for investment and innovation; it stimulates the flourishing of our culture; it protects the moral entitlements of people to the fruits of their labors.
-But reducing too much to private property can be had medicine.
+But reducing too much to private property can be bad medicine.
 Private land, for instance, is far more useful if separated from other private land by public streets, roads and highways.
 Public parks, utility rights-of-way and sewers